saranyacodes/CIS599_HW01/README.md

 ## Saranya Sampath Submission

+Here is the link for the assignment: https://saranyacodes.github.io/CIS599_HW01/

 For this assignment, I decided to make three different types of terrain.
 1) DreadMountains
 2) CottonCandyHills